Procedure for Reporting Ethics Violations

 Educational opportunities and requirements:

-- Peer Review Committee (PRC) will receive training by EOAA
+- Peer Review Committee (PRC) will receive training by the Equal Opportunity & Title IX Office

 - Course directors, faculty teachers and medical students will be notified of the process and policy annually.

-Mandatory Reporting to Office of Equal Opportunity and Affirmative Action for any of the following:
+Statement on Reporting to the Office of Equal Opportunity and Affirmative Action: